National Committee Members

 Rick Li

-RedZed , Tresurer Sydney
+RedZed , Treasurer Sydney

 Rick is the Treasurer at RedZed Lending Solutions, a leading provider of specialist lending solutions for self-employed customers.
 He oversees the company’s funding and financial risk management strategies, ensuring optimal performance and sustainability.
 With over 25 years of experience in the securitisation industry, Rick has held senior roles in funding and securitisation for various ADIs and non-bank financial institutions.
 He is passionate about building and leading teams that are aligned with the company’s long-term vision and values.
 When he is not working, Rick enjoys motorsports and cycling, as well as spending time with his family.